Recite me link

 For up to date information of the community based support groups and to find out about groups in Kent, visit Kent Baby Matters.

-Tongue-tie Service
+Tongue-tie service

-Maidstone and Tunbridge Wells NHS Trust provides a tongue tie division service.
+We provide a tongue tie division service.
 If you are having problems with breastfeeding please let your midwife know and they will check baby’s mouth for the presence of tongue tie.
 They will help you initially with positioning and attaching baby at the breast as not all tongue ties need to be divided.

-You can be referred to the tongue tie clinic by your midwife, health visitor, GP or Lactation Consultant.
+You can be referred to the tongue tie clinic by your midwife, health visitor, GP or lactation consultant.
 You cannot self-refer to the clinic

 It is important that you get help with positioning and attaching baby, expressing milk to keep your supply up and feeding your baby expressed milk while to wait for an appointment.
 Your midwife will help you with this or you can attend a specialist drop-in clinic for advice.